sanity-io/sanity-plugin-seo-pane/README.md

 ### Returning the page HTML as a string

 The Component will append a `fetch=true` parameter to the URL.
-You can use this to make the `/api` route to actually perform its own fetch for the markup of the page – not redirect to it – and return the expected object shape.
+You can use this to make the `/api` route perform its fetch for the markup of the page – not redirect to it – and return the expected object shape.

 Making your Preview route actually `fetch` the markup and just return a string will avoid problems with having to pass cookies along from Sanity Studio, to the preview route, to the front end.
-You will note in the below example though we are deliberately copying the Cookies from the incoming request to the `/api` route and passing them along to the front-end.
+You will note in the below example that we are deliberately copying the Cookies from the incoming request to the `/api` route and passing them along to the front end.

 ```js
 // ./pages/api/preview.js